Gordon Setter

 Senior Or Less Active Families?

-The Gordon Setter dog would make a devoted companion for the seniors or less active families providing someone is available to handle the exercise requirements on a daily basis.
+The Gordon Setter dog would make a devoted companion for the seniors or less active families providing someone is available to consistently handle the exercise requirements on a daily basis.

 Book Recommendation